Hendon F.C. (1876)

-Hendon Football Club was an English association football club founded in about 1876.
-The club was based at Hendon, today in the London Borough of Barnet, and played its home games at the Hendon cricket ground in Brampton Grove, off Brent Street, London NW4.
+Hendon Football Club was an English association football club from Hendon, today in the London Borough of Barnet, founded in 1876.

+History

 The club appeared in the F.A.
 Cup between 1877 and 1887 and had one of its players selected for England in 1884.

 FA Cup history

 The club's greatest achievement was on 10 November 1883 when it defeated the previous season's FA Cup finalists Old Etonians by three goals to two.